 > Tools to simplify publishing github packages

-This package is a collection of tools to simplify the package and project development.
+This package is a collection of tools to simplify package and project development.

 The main elements are:

-- **Markdown** Assemble the readme.md file out of small markdown files, class comments and other sources
+- **Markdown:** Assemble the `README.md` file from small Markdown files, class comments, and other sources.

 ### Skill-based documentation